maxxiimo/the-front-end-manifesto/information-architecting.md

 [The Ruby Toolbox][Toolbox 1]

-There's a lot of Lorem Ipsum generator services out there, here are but a few (some of them are kind of funny):
+There's a lot of Lorem Ipsum generator services out there, here are a few (some of them are kind of funny):

 - [html-ipsum][]
 - [lipsum][]